mikelove/alevin2bioc/vignettes/alevin2bioc.knit.md

 specific genes, and showing the *inferential uncertainty* as quantified by *alevin*.
+This is a unique aspect to the *alevin* quantification method, that it retains gene multi-mapping reads, instead of discarding these reads.
+Note that many reads can be discarded with alternative pipelines, and these are not uniformly lost from all genes, but the number of multi-mapping reads is higher for gene families (i.e. genes with high sequence homology).
+See the *alevin* publication for more details on this aspect of bias in dscRNA-seq counts [@alevin].

-This is a unique aspect to the *alevin* quantification method, that it retains gene multi-mapping reads, instead of discarding these reads. *alevin* can also attach a measure of uncertainty to each count in the matrix. *alevin* computes the mean and variance of *inferential replicates* which are generated by bootstrapping the read data. `tximeta` will import these inferential mean and variance matrices by default (they are also sparse, similar to the counts matrix).
+*alevin* can also attach a measure of uncertainty to each count in the matrix. *alevin* computes the mean and variance of *inferential replicates* which are generated by bootstrapping the read data. `tximeta` will import these inferential mean and variance matrices by default (they are also sparse, similar to the counts matrix).

 We will first visualize the uncertainty, and later give an example of a set of genes where the uncertainty is indicating